atg205/VoteMax/README.md

 ## Result

-A supervised classification model trained on survey data, achieving ~70% accuracy in predicting political leaning.
+A supervised classification model trained on survey data, achieving ~70% accuracy in predicting political leaning (see the Report.pdf for more details).

 ## Authors